MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/plan-device-deployment.md

 f1.keywords:
   - NOCSH
 search.appverid: MET150
-description: This article provides and overview the tasks and steps to deploy Teams phones and displays in your organization. ms.collection:
+description: This article provides an overview of the tasks and steps to deploy Teams phones and displays in your organization. ms.collection:
   - M365-voice
   - Teams_ITAdmin_Devices